INDEX

 ■Initiatives to Improve Effectiveness Based on Last Year’s Evaluations

-• ・The following initiatives were conducted so the Board of Directors had sufficient time to discuss medium- to long-term strategies and issues, etc. to be discussed.
+For the Board of Directors to have sufficient time to discuss medium- to long-term strategies and issues on the agenda, the following initiatives were conducted.

 (1) Composition and operation of the Board of Directors (two questions)

-(2) Operation and information provision of the Board of Directors (eight questions)
+(2) Operation and information provision of the Board of Directors (seven questions)

 (3) Supervision and confirmation of strategies by the Board of Directors (six questions)